awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/perform-machine-learning-inference.md

 ## Requirements<a name="ml-requirements"></a>

 To create and use machine learning components, you must have the following:
 + A Greengrass core device\.
-If you don't have one, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
+If you don't have one, see [Tutorial: Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + Minimum 500 MB local storage space to use AWS\-provided sample machine learning components\.

 ## Supported model sources<a name="ml-model-sources"></a>